 This initial step to starting your business is called your strategic plan.
 After you have it in place, jot down some notes analyzing the market.
-Consider whom your customers will be, your competition, what hurdles you have to overcome and the barriers you face.
+Consider who your customers will be, your competition, what hurdles you have to overcome and the barriers you face.
 In light of these obstacles, what’s your approach to marketing?
 How can you incorporate media and technology?
 How are you going to generate new leads and sales?

-Establishing a Budget
+Establishing a Budget and Financing

 Certainly, you want to control costs as much as possible, especially at first.
-This means you need to be realistic about your numbers, your expenses and what you can afford.
+This means you need to be realistic about your budget , your expenses and what you can afford.
 Add an extra 20 percent on top of your costs to give yourself a realistic rate of burn.

 Naming Your Business

 You may also want to start using a trademark for your name.
 The moment you begin using your business name in commerce, you can protect it with a trademark, or the ™ designation.
-This provides some level of protection against others stealing your name, slogans and the like, but you must be consistent in use.
+This provides a level of protection against others stealing your name, slogans and the like, but you must be consistent in use.

 In addition, you may want to investigate registering your trademark to provide the full level of government protection.
 This will ensure that nobody can steal your name or even your business by creating a substantially similar mark and causing brand confusion.